Rogerskelamen/nvim/README.md

   Create a split window, <kbd>v</kbd> for vertical, <kbd>s</kbd> for no vertical

-- `sv`, `sj`
+- `sv`, `sh`

-  Change the format of current split window, sv for vertical one, sj for up and down one.
+  Change the format of current split window, sv for vertical one, sh for horizontal one.

 ### Tab Usage